Electronic structure group

 ISISS, BElChem, and CAT@EMIL facilities

 The ultimate surface and element sensitivity on the one hand and the possibility to vary the information depth on the other hand adds an extra quality to XPS when operated with a tuneable X-ray source like a synchrotron.
 In addition, X-ray absorption spectra (XAS) can be taken at a synchrotron.
 The HZB (Helmholtz-Zentrum Berlin) and the FHI/MPI-CEC operate three laboratories dedicated to synchrotron based ambient pressure XP spectroscopy at the 3rd generation X-ray source BESSY located in the south east of Berlin.
-These facilities are: ISISS (Innovative Station for In Situ Spectroscopy), CAT@EMIL (Energy Materials In Situ Laboratory Berlin), and the currently under construction BElChem laboratory (Berlin Joint Lab for ElectroChemical Interfaces).
+These facilities are: ISISS (Innovative Station for In Situ Spectroscopy, CAT@EMIL (Energy Materials In Situ Laboratory Berlin), and the currently under construction BElChem laboratory (Berlin Joint Lab for ElectroChemical Interfaces).
 A scheme of the design approach of these facilities is shown as Fig. 1.
-These laboratories combine in a unique matter a state of the art soft X-ray beamline, a ambient pressure XPS endstation (AP-XPS), and a proper, permanent infrastructure on site for experiments with a chemical background.
+These laboratories combine in a unique matter a state of the art soft X-ray beamline, a ambient pressure XPS endstation (AP-XPS) (AP-XPS), and a proper, permanent infrastructure on site for experiments with a chemical background.

 The beamlines are designed following the principle of a plane grating monochromator (PGM) working in collimated light (Fig. 2).
 A refocussing optics allows creating small enough X-ray spots with an optimized match to the size of the entrance aperture of the AP-XPS electron spectrometer.
 This allows a flexible operation adapted to the different needs of the users.
 For example the monochromator can be operated in different modes i.e. high flux, high spectral resolution, or higher order suppression (thereby increasing the spectral purity of delivered X-ray beam).
-The beamlines exploit the synchrotron radiation of either a bending magnet (ISISS) or an APPLE II type undulator (CAT@EMIL and BElChem) with the option of variable polarized light
+The beamlines exploit the synchrotron radiation of either a bending magnet (ISISS) or an APPLE II type undulator (CAT@EMIL and BElChem) with the option of variable polarized light.

+The photon beam is re-focused after the exit slit to ensure a high brilliant X-ray spot at the sample position.
+The spot size is typically 150µm x 80µm (h x v).
+More information about the high pressure XPS apparatus can be found here.
 The AP-XPS spectrometers are operated inside dedicated laboratories.
-Fig. 5a and 5b show the ISISS lab.
+Fig. 4a and 4b show the ISISS lab.
 The installation of an elaborated ventilation and safety system makes it feasible to use hazardous substances (e.g. flammable, explosive, or poisonous) as feed gas.
-At ISISS you can find a preparation lab on site, too (Fig. 5c).
+At ISISS you can find a preparation lab on site, too (Fig. 4c).
 This allows basic sample pre-treatments like washing, drying and pelletising.

-While the ISISS and BElChem facilities are located inside the BESSY experiment hall, the CAT laboratory is part of a newly constructed laboratory and office building outside of but directly connected to the experiment hall of BESSY (Fig. 6).
+While the ISISS and BElChem facilities are located inside the BESSY experiment hall, the CAT laboratory is part of a newly constructed laboratory and office building outside of but directly connected to the experiment hall of BESSY (Fig. 5).
 CAT offers about 150m2 of lab space and a sophisticated infrastructure that is required for in situ experiments with a chemical background like for instance gas supply and management, lab and local ventilation systems, exhaust lines, gas sensors, safety cabinets, and a glove box for air sensitive materials.

 The CAT@EMIL beamline has started friendly user operation at the end of 2019.
-As example, some results are presented as Fig. 8.
+As example, some results are presented as Fig. 7.